hangrybear666/10-devops-bootcamp__kubernetes/README.md

 <details closed>
 <summary><b>1.
 Write & Read (asynchronous row-based) replicated MySQL StatefulSet & PVC Block Storage with replicated SpringBoot Java & phpmyadmin Deployment, accessed via Ingress nginx-controller - started manually via kubectl apply commands</b></summary>

-a.
-Create an Account on the Linode Cloud and then Create a Kubernetes Cluster https://cloud.linode.com/kubernetes/clusters named `test-cluster` in your Region without High Availability (HA) Control Plane to save costs.
+#### a.
+Create an Account on the Linode Cloud

+Then Create a Kubernetes Cluster https://cloud.linode.com/kubernetes/clusters named `test-cluster` in your Region without High Availability (HA) Control Plane to save costs.
 Adding 3 Nodes with 2GB each on a shared CPU is sufficient.

-b.
+#### b.
 Once the cluster is running, download `test-cluster-kubeconfig.yaml`.
 If your file is named differently, add it to `.gitignore` as it contains sensitive data.

-c.
-Create an Elastic Container Registry (ECR) on AWS for your k8s images to live, then retrieve the push commands in aws console and run the docker login command locally to properly setup `/home/$USER/.docker/config.json`.
+#### c.
+Create an Elastic Container Registry (ECR) on AWS for your k8s images to live.

+Then retrieve the push commands in aws console and run the docker login command locally to properly setup `/home/$USER/.docker/config.json`.
 Replace the remote url with your own and then copy the config file to your `config/` folder.
 It is added to .gitignore, so don't rename it.
 ```bash
 # setup docker registry credentials
 aws ecr get-login-password --region eu-central-1 | docker login --username AWS --password-stdin 010928217051.dkr.ecr.eu-central-1.amazonaws.com
 cp /home/$USER/.docker/config.json config/
 ```

-d.
+#### d.
 Create secret from prior docker login step so kubernetes can pull the AWS ECR image
 ```bash
 export KUBECONFIG=test-cluster-kubeconfig.yaml
 kubectl create namespace exercises